Connecting Objects to Signals

 - In the Connections view, select the Connections tab.

 - Select the (Add) button to add a connection.

-- Select Target to add the object to connect to a signal.
+- Double-click the value in the Target column to add the object to connect to a signal.

-- Select Signal Handler to select the signal that the connection will listen to from a list of all signals available for the object.
+- Double-click the value in the Signal Handler column to select the signal that the connection will listen to from a list of all signals available for the object.

 Right-click a connection and select Open Connection Editor in the context menu to specify the connection in Connection Editor.